 The simulation below illustrates how this reaction can be studied.
 The apparatus at the left is called a stopped-flow apparatus.
 Each syringe contains a solution filled with a different reactant (A or B).
 When the two solutions are forced out of the syringes, they are quickly mixed in a mixing block and the reaction starts.
 The reacting solution passes through the tube at the bottom.
 An analytical technique such as spectrophotometry is used to measure the concentrations of the species in the reaction mixture (which is in the tube at the bottom) and how those concentrations change with time.

-In this example, the syringe at the left contains a solution of species A, which has a yellow color.
+In this example, the syringe at the left contains a solution of species A, which has a green color.
 The syringe at the right contains a solution of species B, which has a light blue color.
 The product C has a red color.

 The graph at the right shows how the concentration of each species changes as time progresses.
 Run the simulation and observe the stopped-flow experiment and the shape of the concentration-time plots.

 Notice that the color of the reaction mixture changes as the reaction progresses.
-The reactants are yellow and light blue, which when mixed produce a green color.
+The reactants are green and light blue, which when mixed produce a green color.
 As the reactants are consumed, the product, which is red, is produced.

 This behavior is reflected in the concentration-time plots.
-The concentration of A, shown by the yellow line, decreases as time progresses, because the reaction consumes A. The same behavior is observed for B (light blue line).
+The concentration of A, shown by the green line, decreases as time progresses, because the reaction consumes A. The same behavior is observed for B (light blue line).
 Conversely, there is initially no product C (red line) present.
 The reaction produces C, however, so the concentration of C increases as time goes by.
 (In this simulation, A and B were initially present in stoichiometric amounts.)

 The rate of change in the concentrations of the reactants and products can be used to characterize the rate of a chemical reaction.
 The rate of change in the concentration corresponds with the slope of the concentration-time plot.